Skip to content

 Research Interests

-My research involves information retrieval, human-computer interaction, interactive information retrieval, and search as learning.
+My research involves information retrieval, human-computer interaction, human-centered AI, interactive information retrieval, and search as learning.
 I am interested in better understanding and supporting user learning during search.
 My research investigates measuring learning during search, how users subdivide learning objectives throughout a search session, and developing tools that support learning during search.
+I am particularly interested in how generative AI tools are used in the search as learning context.
+I explore ways in which generative AI tools can be used to support complex learning tasks, goal-setting, and self-regulated learning in the search as learning process.

 Education